mitchdavenport88/MSP1/README.md

 [W3schools](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp).
 * The basic code to achieve the masonry grid on the work page was taken from [css-tricks](https://css-tricks.com/seamless-responsive-photo-grid/).
-* To jog my memory on forms I watched the following on [YouTube](https://www.youtube.com/watch?app=desktop&v=GMH3rNTN4IQ&t=579s).
+* To refresh my memory on forms I watched the following on [YouTube](https://www.youtube.com/watch?app=desktop&v=GMH3rNTN4IQ&t=579s).
 I used the basic code shown on this as a Skeleton and built off this adding my own labels, id's and writing the css to style the form.
 * I disabled the resizable property of text area used on the contact form by using this code on the